ArCiGo/ArCiGo/README.md

 * *«Sometimes I find bugs where there shouldn’t be.»* **- ArCiGo**
 * *«The people have a lot of bugs, including me.
 But there is nothing to worry about, we are perfectible 😊»* **- ArCiGo**

-**Notes.-** As I mentioned, I'm interested to work in a product company (direct contract, not contractor), not in a consulting company, outsourcing, or something like that, not a financial/banking/trading company, and I don't want to work with legacy products.
+**Notes.-** As I mentioned, I'm interested in working in a product company (direct contract, not contractor), not in a consulting company, outsourcing, or something like that, not a financial/banking/trading company, and I don't want to work with legacy products.
 I want a change of air.